dev-jw/NFCTest/TuyaSmartNFC/Pods/AlertToast/README.md

             //Choose .hud to toast alert from the top of the screen
             //AlertToast(displayMode: .hud, type: .regular, title: "Message Sent!")

+            //Choose .banner to slide/pop alert from the bottom of the screen
+            //AlertToast(displayMode: .banner(.slide), type: .regular, title: "Message Sent!")
         }
     }
 }